Chrissie, Sam & Browny: Regular segments and guests

 Every Friday comedian Titus O'Reilly is the on the show discussing the biggest AFL news.

-Every Tuesday comedy legend Tony Martin is on at 8am.
+Every Tuesday comedy legend Tony Martin is on at 8 am.

 On Mondays during the season, Max Gawn and Jack Riewoldt alternate weeks on the show to discuss AFL.

 Comedian Dave O'Neil hosts the show each Friday in place of Sam Pang.

 Occasionally, producer Jack Charles, known as "Hollywood Jack", interviews celebrities and the interview is played on the show and Jack's interviewing style is analysed by Sam.
 Past interviewees have included Little Mix, Martin Pike and Julia Michaels.

 History

 In October 2015, Meshel Laurie announced that she would be leaving Nova 100 at the end of year to join KIIS 101.1 and Tommy Little announced his resignation.

-In November 2015, Nova 100 announced that Chrissie Swan, Sam Pang and Jonathan Brown will host breakfast next year, with Dean Thomas, formerly host of Mornings, as anchor.
+In November 2015, Nova 100 announced that Chrissie Swan, Sam Pang and Jonathan Brown would host the breakfast timeslot the next year, with Dean Thomas, formerly host of Mornings, as anchor.

 In March 2017, Chrissie, Sam & Browny was crowned the number 1 FM Breakfast show in Melbourne.

-On 21 October 2022, it was announced that Chrissie, Sam and Browny will end after seven years with the final show being on 2 December.
-Ben Harvey, Liam Stapleton and Belle Jackson will host Ben, Liam & Belle on 5 December 2022.
+On 21 October 2022, it was announced that Chrissie, Sam and Browny would end after seven years, with the final show being on 2 December.
+Ben Harvey, Liam Stapleton and Belle Jackson succeeded them with Ben, Liam & Belle on 5 December 2022.